 Writing is integrated with listening and reading activities.
 Students generally have something to respond to each time we meet.
 (They usually write inside their ELD notebooks.)
 Similar to speaking, I’ll have students writing at each meeting, even if it’s a short task.
 I frequently use graphic organizers for writing responses.
 I like to reduce the size of the graphic organizer to about 75% and trim the edges, then I’ll have students glue it into their notebooks.

 At the end of each LF unit, there is a written or oral language component, sometimes both.
-It’s an assessment to demonstrate their ability of applying the language function.
+It’s an assessment to demonstrate their ability to apply the language function.
 Usually it’s a prompt written in their ELD notebooks, but it could also be a digital activity.
-This past spring, at the end of our Opinion/Persuade unit, students had the choice to either create and present a PowerPoint presentation, record a Flipgrid video, or create and present a poster.
-Google Jamboard is another platform I frequently use for their end of unit writing task.
+This past spring, at the end of our Opinion/Persuade unit, students had the choice to either create and present a Google Slide presentation, record a Canva video, or create a poster.

 Scaffolds